FranciscaOrtizRuiz/wins_well_being/README.md

 Probably in your university there is a programm that could help you, if not, in the same city that you are living.
 You are not alone, and there is always someone to talk to.

-🖊 Author/Maintainer: **Repository maintain by Postgraduate Committe of WiNS council**.
-If you would like to add information, or suggest some changes, please contact Francisca Ortiz (Postgraduate rep) by email:
+🖊 Author/Maintainer: **Repository maintain by Graduate Committe of WiNS council**.
+If you would like to add information, or suggest some changes, please contact Francisca Ortiz by email:
 **<franortizruiz@gmail.com>**.

 Another repository that may be interesting for you, it is the one